MBAZA-NLP/hpc-infrastructure-access/README.md

 ![components_overview](media/components_overview.png)

-## Set-up your development environments
+## Set up your development environments

 Before jumping in the fun part - model training - we should take some time to properly set-up and connect the components mentioned above.
 The following steps are only one way to do it.
 Feel free to do it as it works best for you!